ori-sky/polar-space/designs/ships.md

 A beacon *must be present* for a ship fitted with a *Translocator* to be able to jump.
 (Engineering Note: "Random Translocation" is *technically* possible.
 But it is just that, Random.
 With no beacon to lock onto, the *Translocator* will literally jump a ship to *anywhere* within it's maximum range.
 There is no navigation beyond that.
 Operation of a *Translocator* in this fashion is considered *ill advised*.)
 *Translocator Gates* can be set up in pairs to allow ships without a *Translocator* fitted to jump between them.
 They have a similar range to a *Translocator Beacon*, and are prone to collapse if overused or damaged.
 They effectively function like a "Portal" or "Wormhole" instantly moving a ship from one end to the other.
-*Transolcators* are carefully tuned to the mass of a ship.
+*Translocators* are carefully tuned to the mass of a ship.
 Mining ships with a full cargo hold cannot safely translocate.
 The larger the mass differential, the more likely a translocation attempt will result in catastrophic failure.
 Effects can range from it taking time for the ship to recalculate a *Translocation Vector* before a safe jump can be made, up to a ship being destroyed in a slipstream collapse.

 The *Argent Racing Technologies Micro Slipstream Drive* operates just like it's (much) bigger brother.
 However to reduce energy and computational overheads, it only jumps a ship forward a set distance when activated.
 The overall effect being that a ship is accelerated to extreme sublight speeds for a short period.